 The cell was damp and smelled of hundreds of bodies with dark souls.
 I pulled my hood down and inserted the key into lock.
 The guards would pay for leaving their station but with only one prisoner there was little chance of him escaping.
 The sharp clang of metal inside metal caused me to flinch despite us being alone.
 I could hear Griffin breathing heavily.
 As I closed the iron gate behind me, I was able to see him for the first time in days.
 Since our conversation in the infirmary I had barely a chance to speak to him.
 We were always interrupted or sat on opposite sides.
 Now there was no escape.
 If he killed Henri, he would tell me tonight.

-His eyes were the palest grey I had seen; faint and exhausted, only exaggerate by the dark circles that smudge the skin above his cheekbones.
+His eyes were the palest grey I had seen; faint and exhausted, only exaggerated by the dark circles that smudged the skin above his cheekbones.
 A sharp red line ran from his right cheek to his ear, someone clearly believed he was guilty.
 His lips were dry and pale too; what was once a vibrant portrait was now faded and under a layer of dust.

 “What are you doing here, Princess?”
 His voice croaked and crackled, leaving only a hateful whisper for his last word.